Jane Myhill1

 Consanguinity Index=0.78%

-Lt.-Col. Francis Edward Salvin Bowlby was born on 13 November 1904.1 He is the son of Arthur Salvin Bowlby and Catherine Mary Bowlby Bond.1,2 He married, firstly, Joan Catherine Trotter, daughter of Colonel Algernon Richard Trotter, 12th of Mortonhall and 3rd of Charterhall and Lady Edith Mary Montgomerie, on 6 November 1930.1 He married, secondly, Judith Ann Watt, daughter of Captain Alverey Digby Hall Watt, on 9 January 1964.1
+Lt.-Col. Francis Edward Salvin Bowlby was born on 13 November 1904 at Gilston Park, Ware, Hertfordshire, England.1,2 He was the son of Arthur Salvin Bowlby and Catherine Mary Bowlby Bond.1,3 He married, firstly, Joan Catherine Trotter, daughter of Colonel Algernon Richard Trotter, 12th of Mortonhall and 3rd of Charterhall and Lady Edith Mary Montgomerie, on 6 November 1930.1 He married, secondly, Judith Ann Hall-Watt, daughter of Captain Alverey Digby Hall-Watt and Angela Leyland, on 9 January 1964.1 He died on 1 May 1983 at age 78 at Grantham, Lincolnshire, England.2

-He was educated at Eton College, Windsor, Berkshire, England.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, in 1925 with a Bachelor of Arts (B.A.).1 He gained the rank of Lieutenant in 1928 in the service of the Royal Scots Greys.1 He held the office of Justice of the Peace (J.P.) for Hertfordshire in 1937.1 He fought in the Second World War, in the Middle East, Italy and North-West Europe.1 He was decorated with the award of the Military Cross (M.C.) in 1942.1 He was Lieutenant-Colonel of the Royal Scots Greys.1 He lived at Gilston Park, Hertfordshire, England.1 He lived at Culverthorpe Hall, Lincolnshire, England.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1925 with a Bachelor of Arts (B.A.)1 He gained the rank of Lieutenant in 1928 in the Royal Scots Greys.1 He held the office of Justice of the Peace (J.P.) for Hertfordshire in 1937.1 He fought in the Second World War, in the Middle East, Italy and North-West Europe.1 He was awarded the Military Cross (M.C.) in 1942.1 He was Lieutenant-Colonel of the Royal Scots Greys.1 He lived at Gilston Park, Hertfordshire, EnglandG.1 He lived at Culverthorpe Hall, Lincolnshire, EnglandG.1

 Children of Lt.-Col. Francis Edward Salvin Bowlby and Joan Catherine Trotter